Space Taxi: Gameplay

 In addition to thrusters, the taxi has landing gear that can be switched on or off.
-Switching landing gear on disables the side thrusters, but landing without landing gear destroys the taxi.
-The taxi also crashes when colliding with the environment, landing with high velocity or not landing properly (i.e. having only one of the gear stands on the platform while having the other in midair).

-There are 24 different levels, in sequential order, and the player has to complete all of them.

-In each level, there is a set of numbered platforms.
+Switching the landing gear on disables the side thrusters, but landing without it destroys the taxi.
+The taxi also crashes when colliding into the environment, landing with high velocity or not landing properly (i.e. having only one of the gear stands on the platform while having the other in midair).
+There are 24 levels in total and each level has a set of numbered platforms.
 At regular intervals, a customer materializes out of nowhere, on a randomly selected platform.
 The player has to fly their taxi to that platform, whereupon the customer will enter the taxi, saying which platform he wants to go to.
 When the player takes him to that platform, he will pay the taxi fee and tip based upon how fast the trip takes and the smoothness of the landing.
 After each numbered platform has been successfully visited, the next customer will say "Up please", whereupon the gate at the top of the level will open.
 Flying through the gate completes the level.
 One must also be careful not to land on or hit the customer with the taxi, not only because he will angrily yell "HEY!" and then disappear, before appearing somewhere else on the platform, but also deduct money from your total earned.
 This is increasingly difficult on smaller platforms where the platform will barely fit the customer and the taxi.